ni/nimble/packages/nimble-tokens/CONTRIBUTING.md

 1. Build the monorepo, see [Getting Started](/CONTRIBUTING.md#getting-started)

-## Editing Tokens
+## Editing Base Tokens

-Tokens are generated using the [Style Dictionary](https://amzn.github.io/style-dictionary/#/) build system, which transforms platform-agnostic token definition files into platform-specific output.
+Base tokens are generated using the [Style Dictionary](https://amzn.github.io/style-dictionary/#/) build system, which transforms platform-agnostic token definition files into platform-specific output.
 These JSON definition files are the source of truth for the colors, fonts, and component design tokens in this repository.
 To modify the generated tokens, complete these steps:

 1. Edit the JSON files in `source/styledictionary/properties`.
 Long term these tokens will be sourced from a Figma design spec but for now it's OK to make manual edits.
 2. Rebuild the generated token files by running the repository's build command, `npm run build`.
 3. Test your changes locally and create a PR using the normal process.

+To style a component with token values, you must first map base tokens to [theme-aware tokens](/packages/nimble-components/CONTRIBUTING.md#theme-aware-tokens).

 ## Updating icons